juliogomez/devops/README.md

 In our case, when new code is pushed to our repo we would like Drone to:

-* Clone the updated repository from GoGS
+* Clone the updated repository from GoGS.
-* Build an updated Docker image based on the new code and Dockerfile included in the repo, and associate a unique tag to it
+* Build an updated Docker image based on the new code and the Dockerfile included in the repo, and associate a unique tag to it.
-* Publish the new image to DockerHub
+* Publish the new image to DockerHub.
-* Update the application deployment in our k8s cluster, with containers using the new image that was just published
+* Update the application deployment in our k8s cluster, with containers using the new image that was just published.
-* Notify us on pipeline execution results
+* Notify us on pipeline execution results.

 For each one of these phases you will be able to use [Drone plugins](http://plugins.drone.io), so we have selected some plugins for the specific tasks we have defined in our pipeline.
 These plugins require you to provide some information in order to automate its activities.